pearcej/pearcej.github.io/csc236/index.md

   - Text2: [Problem Solving w Algorithms & Data Structures in C++](https://runestone.academy/runestone/books/published/cppds/index.html), use the book cppds and the course csc236-DS-F19 and create a login using your Berea email and username.

 ---
+## Wednesday, October 16, 2019
+  - No class on Mountain Day, but be sure to make progress on lab.

 ## Day 23: Monday, October 14, 2019
   -Before class: Complete all work due before class today (see list from last time)
   - In class: